jsonmaur/sass-system/README.md

 ### Custom Classes

-If you find yourself frequently reusing utility classes and would like to extract common components into custom classes, you can use the [@extend](https://sass-lang.com/documentation/at-rules/extend) syntax.
+If you find yourself frequently reusing utility classes and want to extract common components into custom classes, you can use the [@extend](https://sass-lang.com/documentation/at-rules/extend) syntax.

 ```scss
 .text-container {